DetachHead/python-transpiler/README.md

-# python-project
+# python-transpiler

-this is a template project. if you don't remove this message you are lazy
+this is not usable yet!!!!!!! go away